Chinggis6/TengeridHome/.cheat/sqlite.md

 	create table table as select * from table2;

 	insert into table select * from table2;

+## Comment

+	create view as select * from table where column like '%string%'; --comment

 ## Master table containing other table names and their SQL
 	select * from sqlite_master;